thatseant/ip/docs/README.md

 Duke is a task management software that keeps track of todos, deadlines and events.

-Please refer to the Setting Up section to learn how to set up Duke.
+Please refer to the [Setting Up documentation](https://github.com/thatseant/ip/blob/master/README.md) to learn how to set up Duke.